Louisiana Car Shipping: 2026 Costs & Routes

 A designated (adult) must be present at pickup and delivery.
 This designated person plays an important role in the shipping process including documenting the state of the vehicle and signing the Bill of Lading, which acts as a receipt of the vehicle's condition.
 Learn more about designating someone else to pick up your car.

 Enclosed Transport costs more—typically 50% to 100% higher than open transport.
-Your car travels in a fully enclosed trailer, protected from weather, road salt, and debris.
-This option makes sense if you're shipping a classic car, luxury vehicle, or a car with a custom paint job that needs extra protection.
+Your vehicle rides inside a protective trailer, shielded from weather and road conditions.
+Choose enclosed transport if you're shipping a classic car, luxury vehicle, or a car with a custom paint job you want to protect.

 Yes, we offer door-to-door auto transport service in Louisiana.
 When you book with us, we'll ask for your preferred pickup and delivery addresses.
 Our carriers will pick up and deliver your vehicle directly to those locations whenever possible.

-We're transparent about what can happen: if there are transportation restrictions or safety concerns at your address, the carrier will work with you to find an alternative nearby location, such as a gas station or parking lot.
-This keeps your vehicle safe and the shipment on track.
+Sometimes, transportation restrictions or safety concerns may prevent direct delivery to your exact address.
+In those cases, your carrier will work with you to find an alternative nearby location, such as a gas station or parking lot.
+We believe in being transparent about these possibilities upfront so there are no surprises.

 We transport sedans, SUVs, pickup trucks, electric vehicles, vans and motorcycles across all 48 continental states + Hawaii.
 Our services even provide shipment for golf carts, ATVs, or RVs.
 We can ship vehicles that don't run so long as the vehicle can roll, brake, and steer, and that you can provide the carrier with a key to the vehicle.
 The only exception is boats, which we do not transport.